-Moreover, in view of the relations existing between Messrs Hémar and Satin since the Company's incorporation, their respective offices and their common status as shareholders of Immod (through Comète in Eric Hémar's case), itself a shareholder of the Company, Messrs Hémar and Satin and Immod have formalized their relationship by signing a shareholder agreement that represents an action in concert.
+Moreover, in view of the relations existing between Messrs Hémar and Satin since the Company's incorporation and their respective offices, Messrs Hémar and Satin and Immod have formalized their relationship by signing a shareholder agreement that represents an action in concert.

-The main clauses of the shareholder agreement stipulate that the parties shall cooperate as follows: The parties undertake to cooperate prior to any decision justifying a common position or materially impacting the number or percentage of voting rights they hold in the Company.
+The main provisions of this agreement stipulate that the parties undertake to cooperate prior to any decision justifying a common position or materially impacting the number or percentage of voting rights they hold in the Company.